-Museums in Haifa — the Clandestine Immigration and Naval Museum and Elijah's Cave
+Museums in Haifa — the Clandestine Immigration and Naval Museum, Elijah's Cave, the National Maritime Museum, and Bat Galim Promenade, beach and cable car

 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" .
 Available at Jerusalem bookstores including Pomeranz Booksellers (tel: 02-623 5559 with courier service available) and on Amazon.
 Click here for incredible reviews.